-Parrots are known for their bright colors, intelligence, and charming personalities.
-While many species are common and familiar, some are incredibly rare.
-These rare parrots are not only beautiful but also important to their natural environments.
-In this article, you will learn about the rarest parrot breeds in the world, what makes them unique, and how people around the world are helping to protect them.
+Parrots are known for their bright colors, intelligence, and charming personalities, but some species are so rare that they teeter on the edge of extinction.
+While many species are common and familiar, some are incredibly rare, with populations numbering in the hundreds or even fewer.
+These rare parrots are not only beautiful but also important to their natural environments, acting as key seed dispersers in tropical forests.
+In this article, you will learn about the rarest parrot breeds in the world, what makes them unique, and how people around the world are helping to protect them through dedicated conservation programs.

 1. Spix’s Macaw